amar-1999/Upload-an-image-file-to-a-folder-in-the-server/README.md

 # Upload an image file to a folder in the server

-Uploading a File means a user from client machine requests to upload file to the server.
+Uploading a File means a user from client machine requests to upload a file to the server.
 For example, users can upload images, videos, etc on Facebook, Instagram, etc.

-Files can be uploaded to the server using Multer module.
-Multer is a node.js middleware which is used for handling multipart/form-data, which is mostly used library for uploading files.
+Files can be uploaded to the server using the Multer module.
+Multer is a node.js middleware that is used for handling multipart/form-data, which is mostly used library for uploading files.

-This example allows for uploading a image file by:
+This example allows for uploading an image file by:

 - selecting a file on your machine.
 - accepting only png and jpg image files.
-- submitting it .
+- submitting it.
 - saving to an `imagesFolder` on your server.
 - limits file size to 5.0 MB (can be changed).